JoshMiele/SKDTools/readme.md

 found in each of the SKDtools scripts compiled into a single file.

-*Contacting Us
+# Contacting Us

-If you have questions or comments about SKDtools, please contact the author, Joshua A. Miele, at jam@socrates.berkeley.edu
+If you have questions or comments about SKDtools, please reach out to the author, Josh Miele, on Twitter @BerkeleyBlink